 Like how Jesus led his disciples through the storm in Mark 4, we know that God intentionally leads us through hard times.
 He has a reason.
 While we may never know completely why, here are six reasons I have found to be true.

 #1 — Character development

 Anyone familiar with a good story knows that conflict is essential to the best plots.
-Superheroes always have broken hearts and tragic backstories.
-We can rejoice in our sufferings because “suffering produces endurance, and endurance produces character, and character produces hope” (Romans 5:3-4).
+The greatest superheroes have broken hearts and tragic backstories, so we can rejoice in our sufferings because “suffering produces endurance, and endurance produces character, and character produces hope” (Romans 5:3-4).

 Joan Rivers once said, “I wish I could tell you it gets better, but it doesn’t get better.
 You get better.”
 Pain makes you stronger.
 Fear makes you braver.
 Heartbreak makes you wiser.

 God always has our best interest in mind.
 People suffer because of God’s love, like how a surgeon cuts to remove a tumor.
 Proverbs 3:11-12 says, “Do not despise the Lord’s discipline or be weary of his reproof, for the Lord reproves him whom he loves, as a father the son in whom he delights.”
 God is trying to heal us, to grow us.

 Job says in 5:17, “Behold, blessed is the one whom God reproves; therefore despise not the discipline of the Almighty.”
 Just like beautiful people, God loves us too much to leave us as we are but pushes us to become the best we can be.
 How amazing is that?